Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Proposed Method

 \subsection{Mutual Consistency Loss}

-Using the frame classification and the segment generation subnetworks, two redundant representations for the action segmentation are produced.
-We, therefore, propose the mutual consistency (MuCon) loss, which enforces that the two redundant representations match each other and are mutually consistent.
-The intuition of the mutual consistency loss is that we want to average the probabilities $Y$ inside each predicted segment and compare it with the ground-truth labels $\hat{A}$.
-Using our differentiable mask generation module (MG) we generate differentiable masks for each segment.
-Each mask $w_m$ is a vector of size $T$ that is one for the frames of a segment and zero otherwise.
+Using the frame classification and the segment generation branches, two representations $Y$ and $S$ for the action segmentation are produced.
+However, so far we have only defined a loss for the predicted transcript $A$ of the segment representation $S$, which we compare directly with the ground-truth transcript $\hat{A}$, but not for the predicted lengths of the actions $L$ and the framewise class probabilities $Y$.
+We therefore propose the mutual consistency (MuCon) loss, which enforces that the two representations match each other and are mutually consistent.
+As shown in Figure~\ref{fig:overview}, the mutual consistency loss takes the ground-truth transcript $\hat{A}$, the predicted segment lengths $L$, and framewise class probabilities $Y$ as input.
+Since the loss is used to train both branches, it needs to be differentiable with respect to $L$ and $Y$.